llucbb/game-scores/readme.txt

 java -jar game-scores.jar

 Ensure the user executing the jar has write access to the folder where the jar is located to avoid issues.
-A log will be displayed in the console and a game-scores-log will be created in the same location.
+A log will be displayed in the console and a game-scores.log will be created in the same location.
 This configuration could be changed at com.king.gamescores.log.ScoresLogger.java class.